Frequently Asked Questions

 How many EMC member-owners have potential to tap into what Green Power EMC has to offer?

-The 38 EMCs signed on with Green Power EMC represent more than 1.7 million homes, businesses, factories and farms.
+The 38 EMCs signed on with Green Power EMC represent more than 4.2 million Georgians.
 The members of these EMCs are the first consumers in Georgia to be offered environmentally friendly electric power from their electric utilities.
 Green Power EMC is the largest operational green power program in the Southeastern United States.

 Does my EMC get renewable energy from Green Power EMC?

 Thirty-eight of the 41 EMCs in Georgia are members and owners of Green Power EMC.
 For more details about our EMC participants, see the EMC members map on this web site’s homepage.
 Check with your local EMC for specific details on their participation.

 What are the benefits of “green power”?

 - No greenhouse gas emissions from fossil fuels

 - Decreased dependence on imported fuels due to diversified energy portfolio